Ziphil/Zenithal/README.md

 ## Usage
 Create a `ZenithalParser` instance with a ZenML string, and then call `parse` method.
 This method returns a `REXML::Document` instance.
-If you want a XML string instead of a syntax tree, use formatters of `rexml/document` library.
+If you want an XML string instead of a syntax tree, use formatters of `rexml/document` library.

 The following example code converts a ZenML file to an XML file:
 ```ruby